Calling on Dragons

-Calling on Dragons is a 1993 young adult fantasy novel by Patricia C. Wrede, third in the Enchanted Forest Chronicles.
-The book was first released on March 1st, 1993, under Harcourt Brace Jovanovich (HBJ), a publishing company.
+Calling on Dragons is a 1993 middle grade fantasy novel by Patricia C. Wrede, third in the Enchanted Forest Chronicles.
+The book was first released on March 1, 1993, under Harcourt Brace Jovanovich (HBJ), a publishing company.
 The book follows the main character, a witch named Morwen, and her companions as they set out on a quest to recover a stolen magical sword, which is crucial to protecting the Enchanted Forest.
 Along the way, they face mischievous magic, bumbling wizards, and a growing number of magical mishaps—most notably involving a giant, magic-fed rabbit named Killer.

 Plot summary

 This novel is the third in the Enchanted Forest series, told from the witch Morwen's perspective.

 Morwen, a witch who lives in the Enchanted Forest, is having trouble with people who believe that magic should follow traditional forms, specifically one Arona Michealear Grinogion Vamist.

 Morwen's cats find a large rabbit named Killer as well as the burned-looking splotches that a wizard's staff leaves in the forest, despite the spell on the forest (established in the last book) that should prevent it.
 Morwen calls the magician Telemain to help, who mentions a wizard-melting spell he came up with.
 They then find the wizard Antorell (son of the Head wizard Zemanar), who is two inches tall, shrunken by his own spell, who tries to escape but is subdued by the cats and then melted by Telemain.

 Morwen then finds that Killer has eaten one of the magical cabbages in her garden, and has turned into a donkey.
 (Throughout the story, Killer acquires additional spells and changes form.)
 Morwen and Telemain immediately go to the castle of King Mendanbar and Queen Cimorene, who is pregnant.
 At the castle, Mendanbar and Telemain discover that the sword at the heart of the forest's magic is stolen, allowing the wizards free rein in the forest.
 Morwen, Kazul (the King of Dragons), Telemain, Cimorene, Killer and two of Morwen's cats must undertake the journey to the headquarters of the Society of Wizards, who stole the sword.
 Mendanbar stays in the Enchanted Forest to guard against wizards.